codersclub/DRKB/vcl/form/nonstandard/rollup_form/index.md

 easier to see underneath a window without iconizing it, then having to Alt-tab back to it.
-(If you are familiar with the Macintosh platform, the System 7.5 environment offers a very similar facility called a
-\"window shade,\" and makes a roll-up sound when the shade goes up.)
+(If you are familiar with the Macintosh platform, the System 7.5 environment offers a very similar facility called a "window shade," and makes a roll-up sound when the shade goes up.)

 Взято с Delphi Knowledge Base: <https://www.baltsoft.com/>